Text Messaging & Emails Generate Carbon Emissions (Carbon Footprint)

 Save the Planet: Clean Out Your Inbox

 As human beings, we send out almost 300 billion emails per day.
-Every one of these emails is produced and transferred through electric devices, each with their own little carbon footprint.
+Every one of these emails is produced and transferred through electric devices, each with its own little carbon footprint.
 But when you put it all together, the electricity used to create, send, and store these emails is equivalent to burning 2 billion U.S. gallons of gasoline every year.

 For every email that you delete from your inbox, you’re saving just a little bit of electricity, and therefore CO2.
 If you were to find 1GB of old emails on your server, that’s 32kWh of electricity right there.
 Here’s how to reduce carbon footprint made by emails/texts and be more digitally sustainable: